 Dube scores twice as Flames beat Stars 3-2 in Game 1

-EDMONTON, Alberta - Rasmus Andersson scored the tiebreaking goal on a wrist shot after Dillon Dube scored twice in the first period for the Calgary Flames, who beat the Dallas Stars 3-2 in Game 1 of their best-of-seven Western Conference playoff series Tuesday.
+EDMONTON, Alberta - EDMONTON, Alberta (AP) — Rasmus Andersson snapped a tie after Dillon Dube scored twice in the first period for the confident Calgary Flames, who beat the Dallas Stars 3-2 in Game 1 of their best-of-seven Western Conference playoff series Tuesday.

+“It feels good.
+You can feel the chemistry in the room and the trust between the guys,” Flames defenseman TJ Brodie said.
+“It definitely feels different than previous years."

 Andersson scored on a rush with four minutes left in the second period, with the defenseman taking a strong shot and the puck skirting over the top of defenseman Andrej Sekera's stick blade on its way to the net.